sammyd/RW-iOSFramework/BuildAFramework.md

 # How to create a framework for iOS

-In the last tutorial I wrote you learnt how to create a reusable knob control, but it wasn't very clear exactly how you should reuse it.
-The simplest technique is to provide the source code files for developers to drop into their Xcode projects, but
+In the last tutorial I wrote, you learnt how to create a reusable knob control, but it wasn't very clear exactly how you should reuse it.
+The simplest technique is to provide the source code files for developers to drop into their Xcode projects, but this isn't particularly user-friendly.
+You could compile your code into a static library and pass this to the other developers - this can be dropped straight into a project, however it requires that you distribute a collection of header files as well.
+A framework offers a solution to this problem, as it packages up a static library with header files, in one easy-to-use package.

-WRITE THIS LATER
+In this tutorial you'll start right at the beginning - building a static library project in Xcode.
+From this you'll learn how to build an dev app which has a dependency on this library project, before discovering how to convert the static library project into a fully-fledged framework.

 ## Getting Started